scottswezey/twilio_magic_values/README.md

 ---

 ## Contributing
+- Twilio doesn't currently provide magic numbers for other portion of their API.
+If there is something they add new, or a magic number they offer which is otherwise missing from this project, please open an issue or pull request.
 - Issues and pull requests are welcome on [Github](https://github.com/scottswezey/twilio_magic_values).
 - Please run `mix format` before committing.
 - Ensure tests pass before committing.
 You will need to copy `config/test.secret.exs.sample` to `config/test.secret.exs` and add your own [testing credentials](https://www.twilio.com/console/account/settings) from Twilio.